 Fact: Spirituality and religion has taught man to be superstitious and very, very nervous.

-Of course science has thrown in a bit of weight in support of existing supernatural forces outside our realm but is it true that the dead are not really dead?
-Can they still be here… with us?
+Can they still be here…with us?
 Is Elizabeth Wilson still folding laundry in room 217 at the Stanley right now?

 The Stanley Hotel was built by Freelan Oscar Stanley, one of the Stanley twins who co-owned several businesses together (the other was Francis Edgar Stanley).
 He had moved to Estes Valley with his wife Flora.